BryanHafidz/Reforestation/README.md

-## Why did the A go to the bathroom and come out as an E?
-Because he had a vowel movement.
+## What did the fish say when it swam into a wall?
+Damn!